iterate/mikrobloggeriet/text/iterate/iterate-1/index.md

 Hence my liking for the term product editor, I guess.
 Especially from the context Adam Moss talks about editing.
-With the term "product editor", it feels like get an "OK" to using my many years of experience building products, without having to explain everything in detail.
+With the term "product editor", it feels like getting an "OK" to using my many years of experience building products, without having to explain everything in detail.
 I can be more fierce in believing in the vision or our direction, whilst hopefully be better at avoiding design by consensus or pure logic.
 Which is where I sometimes find myself, not being particularly happy about it.